How Do I Know What Makes Pearl Jewelry Expensive?

 Larger Pearls

-The larger the pearl, the rarer it is.
-Larger pearls require more time to form, which makes them more valuable.
-For instance, a large South Sea pearl necklace or Akoya pearls in substantial sizes will naturally be priced higher. -
+Larger pearls take more time to form, making them rarer and more expensive.
+A large South Sea pearl necklace or big Akoya pearls will often command premium prices.

 Smaller Pearls

-Smaller pearls are more common and less expensive, though they can still be used in dainty pearl jewelry designs that offer refined elegance.
+Smaller pearls are more common and cost less, but they remain popular in dainty pearl jewelry designs that embody subtle elegance.

 3. Luster